tytydraco/yessleep/out/I_wish_My_father_never_went_to_college.md

 I was greeted by my siblings, Abby, now 10 years old, and Conner, now 12.
 They came running out hugging me, I felt warm at first, to be with my family again, but then It’s like my stomach dropped.
 I don’t know why.
 It was my siblings, but it felt like I was hugging complete strangers.
 I brushed it off, probably jet lag.
 I went inside and hugged my Step-Mom.
 I didn’t see my Dad though.
 “Where’s Dad?”
 I asked.
 “He’s out,” The three of them said almost in unison.

 By the time dinner was ready My father had returned, “Son!
-So happy to see you face to face again,” It felt like it was my old Dad again, he felt so warm in out embrace.
+So happy to see you face to face again,” It felt like it was my old Dad again, he felt so warm in our embrace.

 After dinner I sat on the couch watching cartoons with my siblings.
 They eventually fell asleep on me, thats when I changed the channel.
 It was the local news channel, It was currently going over the weather.